PaulineDataWard/DV-things/preprocessing/README.md

 # Documentation - prepare_deposits_for_vault.py
+# v0.1 Exhaustive - Treat every folder containing files as a deposit
 This python script crawls through a hierarchically-organised set of folders to compile suggested descriptive metadata about the data files contained therein for use in depositing the files into the Edinburgh DataVault.